Annie on My Mind: Criticism

 The book is #48 on The 100 Most Frequently Challenged Books during the period 1990 to 2000, according to the American Library Association.
 It ranked No. 44 on the ALA's 1990 to 1999 list.

 Kansas City controversy

-In 1993, the LGBT organization Project 21 donated Annie on My Mind, along with Frank Mosca's All-American Boys, to 42 high schools in the Kansas City area.
+In 1993, the LGBTQ organization Project 21 donated Annie on My Mind, along with Frank Mosca's All-American Boys, to 42 high schools in the Kansas City area.
 Because both books included homosexual themes, some parents objected that the books were made available to high school students.

 During the controversy, copies of the book were burned.

 Around the time the incident happened, author Nancy Garden was at a writers' conference.
 When asked if she had had trouble with Annie on My Mind she said no. Soon after, she learned of the burning when she received a call from Stephen Friedman, who asked, "Did you know your book has just been burned in Kansas City?"